Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 # Baba Is You Pata Redux Mods

-Special thanks to lily for initial COPY/PERSIST/RESET/STICKY implementation.
-(Also to whoever implemented ZOOM way back when Baba first came out, my memory doesn't go back that far sorry!)
+Special thanks to lily for the original COPY/PERSIST/RESET/STICKY implementation, and cg5 for the original ZOOM implementation.

 To install: Copy everything in Lua and Sprites to the world folder you want to use this mod.
 Edit the world folder's world_data.txt.
 Add mods=1 under [general] (like it is for the one in this repository).